 There are several steps to set up the SINC filter module as well as the signal routing and data buffers before the filter is ready for use.
 Once configured, the DMA engine automatically streams primary filter data to memory, and the secondary limit function shuts down the PWM module in the case of an overload.
 The system generates an interrupt when data is ready; therefore, the processor can execute the control algorithm and update the PWM modulator registers.
-FigureFigure 14 outlines the interconnections required between the SINC filter block and the CPU, SRAM, PWM, and external pins to capture motor current feedback signals.
+Figure 20 outlines the interconnections required between the SINC filter block and the CPU, SRAM, PWM, and external pins to capture motor current feedback signals.

 There are four steps to set up current feedback using the SINC filter: